FDufBos/indoor-garden/README.md

   <br><br>
 ## **To do**

-* <input type="checkbox" disabled>🐛 First time someone clicks a plant to see plant page after logging in it returns undefined instead of the plant
+* <input type="checkbox" disabled checked>🐛 First time someone clicks a plant to see plant page after logging in it returns undefined instead of the plant
 <br/><br/>
 * <input type="checkbox" disabled>🚨 Reduce the number of times Firestore is called
   * Put objects in state instead of calling directly